Get answers

 - As an Oscar member, how much will I be charged for the COVID-19 vaccine?

-- The cost of the COVID-19 vaccine is $01 wherever it is available, such as at your local pharmacy like CVS.
+- The cost of the COVID-19 vaccine is $01when you visit an in-network location, such as at your local pharmacy like CVS.
 Select CVS locations are administering COVID-19 vaccines by appointment only, and based on local eligibility and availability guidelines.
 You can check your eligibility and schedule appointments where available through the CVS tool.
-Our $0 cost-share COVID-19 vaccine policy covers COVID-19 immunizations that have been approved by the federal government and national public health institutes like the CDC.2 This is a quickly evolving situation and Oscar will keep you updated as more information is shared.
-You can find the latest news on COVID-19 vaccines and related regulations on the CDC’s website.
+Our $0 cost-share COVID-19 vaccine policy covers COVID-19 immunizations that have been approved by the federal government and national public health institutes like the CDC.2 You can find the latest news on COVID-19 vaccines and related regulations on the CDC’s website.

 - How much will I be charged for COVID-19 vaccines if I go to an out-of-network location?